AppointmentGuru/AppointmentGuru-Website/help/linking-facebook.md

 If you have a Facebook page that your clients visit, you can easily link Facebook and AppointmentGuru.

-## Use *+ Add a Button* to direct customers to your booking page
+## Use *+ Add a Button* to direct customers to your website

 Facebook has a call-to-action button that you can add to your page.
-The [button can be configured](https://www.facebook.com/help/977869848936797?helpref=search&sr=2&query=button) to include the link to your booking page.
+The [button can be configured](https://www.facebook.com/help/977869848936797?helpref=search&sr=2&query=button) to include the link to your website.

 ## Add an instant reply when you receive a Facebook message